 A student wishing to appeal their continued Emergency Action Suspension or Involuntary Administrative Withdrawal must submit a written letter of appeal to the Vice President for Student Affairs within ten (10) business days of receiving notice of the final hearing decision.
 The letter of appeal must outline all of the reasons the student is seeking an appeal and the student should also submit any additional accompanying information that may support this appeal request.
-Upon receipt, the Vice President for Student Affairs will request any and all documentation presented during the hearing, the hearing report and the hearing outcome, as well as any reports submitted by both internal and/or external healthcare professionals.
+Upon receipt, the Vice President for Student Affairs will request all documentation presented during the hearing, the hearing report and the hearing outcome, as well as any reports submitted by both internal and/or external healthcare professionals.
 Please be advised that the Vice President for Student Affairs may also contact the internal and/or external healthcare professionals to obtain their written response to the information provided in the student's letter of appeal, when appropriate.

-Additionally, prior to rendering a final decision on the appeal request, the Vice President for Student Affairs or Associate Vice President of Student Affairs & Dean of Students may require the student, at their own expense, to obtain a psychiatric/medical evaluation from appropriate medical professionals external to the University; the student will then be required to provide the Vice President for Student Affairs or Associate Vice President of Student Affairs & Dean of Students with a written report detailing the medical professional's findings.
-During the appeals process, the Office of the General Counsel may be consulted for legal advice before the Vice President for Student Affairs or Associate Vice President of Student Affairs & Dean of Students render a final decision regarding the appeal request.
+Additionally, prior to rendering a final decision on the appeal request, the Vice President for Student Affairs or Associate Vice President for Student Affairs may require the student, at their own expense, to obtain a psychiatric/medical evaluation from appropriate medical professionals external to the University; the student will then be required to provide the Vice President for Student Affairs or Associate Vice President for Student Affairs with a written report detailing the medical professional's findings.
+During the appeals process, the Office of the General Counsel may be consulted for legal advice before the Vice President for Student Affairs or Associate Vice President for Student Affairs render a final decision regarding the appeal request.

-Once the Vice President for Student Affairs or Associate Vice President of Student Affairs & Dean of Students render a decision regarding the appeal, that decision is final and there shall be no further appeal of the decision.
+Once the Vice President for Student Affairs or Associate Vice President for Student Affairs render a decision regarding the appeal, that decision is final and there shall be no further appeal of the decision.